 Creating a good bar menu design is not a task you can do while sipping brandy.
-As fun as it may be when you think about it, it actually requires a lot of effort and thought.
-Hours of good planning go into designing a menu that will not only sell your drinks but upsell them as well.
+As fun as it may be when you think about it, it requires a lot of effort and thought.
+Hours of proper planning go into designing a menu that will not only sell your drinks but upsell them as well.

 Include these Tips in Your Bar Menu Design

 1. Tap into Your Customer’s Psychology